timothycrosley/streamdeck-ui/README.md

 ```
 ## Help
 ### Command
 Enter a value in the command field to execute a command.
-For example, `gnome-terminal` will launch a new terminal on Ubuntu or `obs` will launch OBS.
+For example, `gnome-terminal` will launch a new terminal on Ubuntu/Fedora or `obs` will launch OBS.

 #### Some examples (Ubuntu)
 You can use a tool like `xdotool` to interact with other applications.